Home page of www.weldreality.com.

 You

-could, however the flux cored process is not suited to gaps, as the arc energy
+don't want to use the flux cored process for roots or any gaps, as the arc energy

-is too high.
-When welding vertical down with a flux cored wire, you will trap
+is too high, also when welding vertical down with a flux cored wire, you will trap

 Steels | Yield